MileHacker Logo

 Call Ahead

-For specific dietary needs, call restaurants in advance to confirm they can accommodate you, especially for fine dining or busy periods.
+For specific dietary needs, call restaurants in advance to confirm they can hold you, especially for fine dining or busy periods.

-This helps to avoid disappointment and secures a smooth dining experience.
+This helps so you're not disappointed and secures a smooth dining experience.

 Dietary Cards